 My biggest priority when making baby products is that they are safe.
 A lot of baby products contain toxic chemicals, like parabens or phthalates.
 I want my baby to come in contact with the least amount of chemicals as possible.
 This is why making your own products is so great – you know exactly what’s in each product.
 Plus it is so much more affordable than buying premade products.

-The key with this healing spray is that you need to use quality ingredients, especially when it comes to the aloe vera.
+The key with this spray is that you need to use quality ingredients, especially when it comes to the aloe vera.
 I have looked into different brands and haven’t found many up to my standards so right now I stick to the ingredients listed below.

-I like to carry this healing spray in my diaper bag so I’ve made the recipe to fit this 2oz spray bottle.
+I like to carry this spray in my diaper bag so I’ve made the recipe to fit this 2oz spray bottle.
 If you’re using a bigger bottle, adjust the quantities.

 - 2 oz glass spray bottle